Book Now

 The recommended minimum stay is two weeks.
 To maximize the benefit of your experience, you should consider a 3 or 4 week course.

-The fully-inclusive course fee is £1,595 per week.
+The fully-inclusive course fee is £1,795 per week for a residential course.
 This includes a return transfer from selected airports (see Terms & Conditions) and travel insurance.
+Day course is also available for £1,095 per week.

 The Course